 SLIDELL, LOUISIANA— Port of Slidell welcomes filmmakers…When the Port of Slidell recently announced its availability to filmmakers, it marked the renewal and importance of the site as a major location for film production in Louisiana.
 Just as the producers of the ‘Bond…James Bond’ classic ‘Live and Let Die’ did, filmmakers will benefit from this very unique—private—quiet 55-acre waterfront location featuring a plethora of rich—diverse—classic southern scenery along 1± mile of waterfront on beautiful Bayou Bonfouca just 20 minutes from downtown New Orleans and the French Quarter.

-“The Port of Slidell affords filmmakers myriad unique cinematic opportunities and unparalleled production advantages and support services” states Port of Slidell, Director, Steven N. Siegler.
-“Filmmakers looking to shoot in Louisiana will find us to be a single-point—one-stop-shop location that offers extreme ease of use” continued Siegler.
+“The Port of Slidell affords filmmakers myriad unique cinematic opportunities and unparalleled production advantages and support services,” states Port of Slidell, Director Steven N. Siegler.
+“Filmmakers seeking to shoot in Louisiana will find us to be a single-point—a one-stop-shop location that offers extreme ease of use,” continued Siegler.
 “We have everything a filmmaker could want here.
-From exploding boat pyrotechnics to the flora-fauna of classic Louisiana…from barges, cranes, and construction services to the best Cajun catering in Louisiana, we even have our own seaplane airstrip and dock.
-It’s all here in a safe—quite—secure—contained—controlled director-friendly environment.
-We are a full-service facility and can provide filmmakers with a complete spectrum of land/marine/air support services,” concludes Siegler.
+From exploding boat pyrotechnics to the flora-fauna of classic Louisiana, from barges, cranes, and construction services to the best Cajun catering in Louisiana, we even have our own seaplane airstrip and dock.
+It’s all here in a safe—quiet—secure—contained—controlled director-friendly environment.
+We are a full-service facility and can provide filmmakers with the complete spectrum of land/marine/air support services,” concludes Siegler.